Night-Sky-Gaming/dashboard/README.md

 # Discord Bot Dashboard

-A modern, responsive dashboard for your Discord.js bot built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive dashboard for the Andromeda Gaming Background bot built with Next.js, TypeScript, and Tailwind CSS.

 ## Features